-This course is designed to be a capstone course for the office professional and provides a working knowledge of modern office procedures.
-Emphasis is placed on scheduling, telephone procedures, travel arrangements, event planning, office design, and ergonomics.
+This course is designed to be a capstone course for the office professional and provides a working knowledge of administrative office procedures.
+Emphasis is placed on written and oral communication skills, office software applications, office procedures, ethics, and professional development.
 Upon completion, students should be able to adapt in an office environment.